 An occupational therapist can make recommendations based on your own requirements.
-These may involve exercises, changing the way you do something to make it easier, or other kinds of treatment.
-Often occupational therapists will prefer to help you by teaching you exercises and new ways of doing things, and may only advise that you buy equipment as a last resort.
+These may involve exercises, adapting the way you do something, or other kinds of treatment.

-You can choose to pay for private occupational therapy.
-To find a private occupational therapist in your area, contact The British Association and College of Occupational Therapists.
+You can also pay for private occupational therapy.
+To find a private occupational therapist in your area, you can contact the Royal College of Occupational Therapists.

 If you decide to buy a piece of equipment it’s best to try it out first.
 There may be different models available that you want to compare.

-You may have an equipment demonstration centre near you that you can visit by appointment to view and try equipment.
-For details of your nearest centre, ask at your GP surgery or check the Disabled Living Foundation’s details on equipment demonstration centres.
+You may have an equipment demonstration centre near you that you can visit by appointment.
+For details of your nearest centre, ask at your GP surgery or visit Living Made Easy.

 The Disabled Living Foundation also has an online tool, AskSARA, to help you identify suitable equipment and suppliers and compare products.